 Monuments of Grass: An American Romance

-Spanning nearly three centuries, Monuments of Grass is a five-volume literary saga tracing the structural evolution of North America from colonial frontier to contemporary political fracture.
+Spanning nearly three centuries, Monuments of Grass is a five-volume literary saga tracing the evolution of North America from colony to empire, from slavery to Black Lives Matter.

-Beginning in the mid-eighteenth century with a transported Scottish printer and unfolding through successive generations, the series follows the hand-off of legacy across the McLennan and Wheeler families — each era reshaped by war, expansion, ambition, faith, violence, and myth.
+Beginning in the mid-eighteenth century with a transported Scottish printer and unfolding through successive generations, the series follows the fortunes of the McLennan family up to the present day.

 At the centre stands Buffalo Rock — a monumental carving on the northern plains.
-Conceived as tribute to the great herds that once thundered across the grasslands, it becomes a silent witness to colonisation, civil war, homesteading, industrialisation, political upheaval, and racial reckoning.
+Conceived as a tribute to the great herds that once thundered across the grasslands, it becomes silent witness to war, slavery, homesteading, western expansion, and political upheaval.

 A definitive exploration of the North American soul, spanning three centuries and five volumes.